gvwilson/thirdbit/src/fiction/bear/index.md

 "How can you be consul?
 You're not Chaghan-o!" the prince continued.

-"I am now," Captain Jigme replied calmly.
+"I am now," Yangyal replied calmly.
-"The Chaghan-o very graciously gave me asylum after…everything that happened.
+"The Chaghan-o very graciously chose to employ me after…everything that happened.
 When Consul Yisu decided to retire, offering my services as her replacement seemed the least I could do to thank them."

-If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that flitted across Consul Yisu's face when Captain Jigme said she had decided to retire.
+If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that flitted across Consul Yisu's face when Yangyal said she had decided to retire.
 As it was,
 she was too angry to notice anything, not even the way Private Manpa and Private Rinpa had slipped into the room